 A call for UN action

 The systemic issues raised by the erosion of the correspondent banking relationships on which trade finance depends are global in nature and require a globally coordinated response.

-On this basis, ICC has called on the participants at the 2017 Financing for Development Forum—starting this week in New York—to commit to an urgent UN-led review of the trade financing gap with a particular focus on possible means to reverse the on-going erosion of international correspondent banking networks.
+On this basis, ICC has called on the participants at the 2017 Financing for Development Forum—starting this week in New York— for an urgent UN-led review of the trade financing gap, with a particular focus on possible means to reverse the on-going erosion of international correspondent banking networks.